See our Program Handbook for more comprehensive details about the CEP Credentialing Program.

 What is a credential in higher education community engagement?

-A micro-credential is a digital certificate that recognizes an individual’s competency in a specific area of community engagement.
+A credential is a digital certification that recognizes an individual’s competency in a specific area of higher education community engagement practice.

-For the purpose of Campus Compact’s credential program, we define “competency” as the knowledge, skills, and critical commitments that must be mobilized by community engagement professionals to advance higher education community and civic engagement in a manner characterized by equity and integrity.
-The key competencies required in each of the micro-credential areas were identified and developed through a multi-year process overseen by two Community Engagement Credential advisory boards, drawing significantly from the research of Lina Dostilio and colleagues (2017; forthcoming) on an emerging competency model for community engagement professionals.
+Campus Compact’s Community Engagement Professional Credentialing Program defines “competency” as the knowledge, skills, and critical commitments that must be mobilized by community engagement professionals to advance higher education community and civic engagement in a manner characterized by equity and integrity.
+Each credential requires earners to demonstrate their proficiency in a set of key competencies that were identified and developed by two Community Engagement Professional Credential advisory boards and draw significantly from the research of Lina Dostilio and colleagues (2017; 2019) on an emerging competency model for community engagement professionals.